 File an Insurance Claim

-The Bureau of Risk and Insurance Management (BRIM) manages Commonwealth’s self-insurance programs and contracts for any additional third-party insurance as may be required by state agencies and state system universities.
-BRIM also reviews, investigates, adjudicates and, as appropriate, pays tort claims and lawsuits against the Commonwealth and employees in accordance with Act 152 of 1978, which defines instances when the Commonwealth waives its right to sovereign immunity under the Constitution of Pennsylvania.
+The Bureau of Finance and Risk Management (FARM) manages Commonwealth’s self-insurance programs and contracts for any additional third-party insurance as may be required by state agencies and state system universities.
+FARM also reviews, investigates, adjudicates and, as appropriate, pays tort claims and lawsuits against the Commonwealth and employees in accordance with Act 152 of 1978, which defines instances when the Commonwealth waives its right to sovereign immunity under the Constitution of Pennsylvania.

 Claims for damages to Commonwealth-owned property